lcycoding/CoverLetter/readme.md

     * Benchmark testing high-end GPU for AMD Taiwan Branch

     * Individual report to my BU head in two months

-##### Power Mechanical Engineering Summer Camp
-    Leader of Education 2013.Jul~2013.Aug
-    * Led a team of 10 members to present easily-known prior knowledge for college to senior high students.

-    * Designed an educational experiment of electronic

-##### Power Mechanical Engineering Student Association
-    Chief Information Officer 2013.Sep~2014.Jun
-    * Organized monthly magazine of the department for improving the circulation of student affairs.

-    * Organized the promotion event of NTHU for PME department, introducing educational experiment to senior high students.

 ## Skills, Activities & Interests